Skip to main content

 “My hope is also that the gaming club and esports courses on campus can utilize this space for their classes and meetings,” Fowler said.
 “I’m looking forward to meeting new members of the SNHU community that are interested in competing, playing casually, and watching the games that we all love.”

-Siobhan LopezSiobhan Lopez is a former journalist, who is now the assistant director of media relations at Southern New Hampshire University.
+Siobhan LopezSiobhan Lopez is a former journalist, who is now the director of media relations at Southern New Hampshire University.

 Explore more content like this article